The 4 Return Types Every Shopify Merchant Should Know

 Exchanges can be abused by customers and become a costly consequence of trying to avoid refunds.

-While this shouldn’t stop you from offering exchanges altogether, it is important to understand how exchanges work on Shopify to stay in control of your policies.
+While this shouldn’t stop you from offering exchanges altogether, it is important to understand how exchanges work on Shopify to stay in control of your return policies.

 There are 2 different types of exchanges that you could offer your customers.